mpv-player/mpv/DOCS/man/vo.rst

             Direct3D11 through the OpenGL ES translation layer ANGLE.
-This supports almost everything the ``win`` backend does, except ICC profiles, high bit depth video input, and the ``nnedi3`` prescaler. x11
+This supports almost everything the ``win`` backend does, except ICC profiles, high bit depth video input, and the ``nnedi3`` prescaler. dxinterop (experimental)
+            Win32, using WGL for rendering and Direct3D 9Ex for presentation.
+            Works on Nvidia and AMD only.
+        x11
             X11/GLX
         wayland